qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 By default, a new temporary scratch layer is created without any attributes.
-You can later add them using the |newAttribute| :sup:`New Field` button in the layer's attribute table widget or the :guilabel:`Source Fields` tab of its properties dialog.
+You can later add them using the |newAttribute| :sup:`New Field` button in the layer's attribute table dialog or the :guilabel:`Fields` tab of its properties dialog.
 You can also create prepopulated temporary scratch layers using e.g. the clipboard (see :ref:`paste_into_layer`) or as a result of a :ref:`Processing